 Lying on the Highland Boundary Fault, the loch is 24.5 miles (39 km) long, it is the largest freshwater loch in Scotland and has more than 30 islands, the largest of which is Inchmurrin.
 The Loch Lomond and Trossachs area of Scotland was awarded National Park status in July 2002.
 A popular leisure destination located between the lowlands of central Scotland and the Highlands.
 In 2005, a poll of Radio Times readers voted Loch Lomond the sixth greatest natural wonder in Britain.

-Enjoy the seasonal colours of summer and explore the diversity of landscapes in the Loch Lomond and Trossachs National Park which have inspired painters, musicians, artists and writers.
-Visit Loch Lomond and have a fantastic summer break.
+Enjoy the seasonal colours of autumn and explore the diversity of landscapes in the Loch Lomond and Trossachs National Park which have inspired painters, musicians, artists and writers.
+In September, Scotland hosts the Ryder Cup 2014 and we invite visitors to extend their stay and visit Loch Lomond.

-Make sure if you visit Scotland in the Year of Homecoming that you visit Loch Lomond in the heart of Scotland's first National Park - it's only a thirty minute drive from Glasgow and within easy reach of Stirling and Edinburgh in central Scotland.
+Escape the city and wake up in real Scotland!
+It's only a thirty minute drive from Glasgow and within easy reach of Stirling and Edinburgh in central Scotland.